-But Medicare beneficiaries who do not have Medicaid or employer-sponsored drug coverage need Medicare Part D in order to have coverage for prescriptions.
-Part D was created under the Medicare Modernization Act of 2003, and can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage with built-in Part D benefits.
-Both options are available for purchase (or plan changes) from October 15 to December 7 each year, with the new coverage effective January 1 of the coming year.
+Medicare beneficiaries who do not have Medicaid or employer-sponsored drug coverage need Medicare Part D enrollment in order to have coverage for prescriptions.
+Medicare Part D was created under the Medicare Modernization Act of 2003, and can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage with built-in Part D benefits.

-There are 28 stand-alone Part D plans for sale in Wisconsin in 2019, with premiums that range from about $14 to $112/month.
+There are 30 stand-alone Medicare Part D plans for sale in Wisconsin in 2020, with premiums that range from about $13 to $124/month.

-About 40 percent of Wisconsin’s Medicare beneficiaries (461,649 people) had stand-alone Part D plans as of December 2018.
-Another 373,796 Wisconsin Medicare beneficiaries had Part D prescription coverage integrated with their Medicare Advantage plans.
+About 38 percent of Wisconsin’s Medicare beneficiaries (452,969 people) had stand-alone Medicare Part D plans as of mid-2020.
+Another 441,044 Wisconsin Medicare beneficiaries had Medicare Part D prescription coverage integrated with their Medicare Advantage plans.

-Original Medicare’s average per-beneficiary spending in Wisconsin was 13 percent lower than the national average in 2016, at $8,248; only 13 states had lower average per-beneficiary Original Medicare spending.
+Per-beneficiary spending for Original Medicare in Wisconsin was 13 percent lower than the national average in 2018, at $8,763; only ten states had lower average per-beneficiary Original Medicare spending.
 The spending amounts are based on data that were standardized to eliminate regional differences in payment rates, and did not include costs for Medicare Advantage.
-Nationwide, average per-beneficiary Original Medicare spending stood at $9,533.
+Nationwide, average per-beneficiary Original Medicare spending stood at $10,096.